fdupoux/fsarchiver/website/content/quickstart/_index.md

  -v: verbose mode (can be used several times to increase the level of details)
  -d: debug mode (can be used several times to increase the level of details)
  -A: allow to save a filesystem which is mounted in read-write (live backup)
+ -a: allow to save a filesystem when acls and xattrs are not supported
- -a: allow running savefs when partition mounted without the acl/xattr options -e <pattern>: exclude files and directories that match that pattern -L <label>: set the label of the archive (comment about the contents) -z <level>: compression level from 1 (very fast)  to  9 (very good) default=3 -s <mbsize>: split the archive into several files of <mbsize> megabytes each -j <count>: create more than one compression thread. useful on multi-core cpu -c <password>: encrypt/decrypt data in archive, "-c -" for interactive password
+ -x: enable support for experimental features (they are disabled by default) -e <pattern>: exclude files and directories that match that pattern -L <label>: set the label of the archive (comment about the contents) -z <level>: compression level from 0 (very fast) to 9 (very good) default=3 -s <mbsize>: split the archive into several files of <mbsize> megabytes each -j <count>: create more than one (de)compression thread. useful on multi-core cpu -c <password>: encrypt/decrypt data in archive, "-c -" for interactive password
  -h: show help and information about how to use fsarchiver with examples
  -V: show program version and exit
 <information>
- * Support included for: lzo=yes, lzma=yes
+ * Support included for: lzo=yes, lzma=yes, lz4=yes
- * support for ntfs filesystems is unstable: don't use it for production.
+ * Support for ntfs filesystems is unstable: don't use it for production.
 <examples>
  * save only one filesystem (/dev/sda1) to an archive: fsarchiver savefs /data/myarchive1.fsa /dev/sda1